 The intersectionality of hate against women of color is not new.
 It’s actually a simple equation: more reasons to hate = more reasons to hurt.

-Over this COVID summer, two common reasons for hating women —sexism and racism— came to the forefront.
-In two out of three cases, with a deadly consequence, and perhaps in none were those factors more obvious than in the killing of Vanessa Guillén, an accomplished young woman with a promising military career who was arguably murdered to silence her.
+Over this COVID summer, two common reasons for hating women—sexism and racism—came to the forefront.
+In two out of three cases, with a deadly consequence, and perhaps in none were those factors more obvious than in the killing of Vanessa Guillén, an accomplished young woman with a promising military career who was arguably murdered in order to silence her.

 RELATED: The Fight for Justice for Vanessa Guillen Is Just Starting — and Her Family Is on the Front Lines

 Then there was the case of Esther Salas, a federal judge who saw her family attacked in their home in July by a lawyer with a misogynistic agenda.
 Her 20-year-old son was killed in the attack, and her husband is in the hospital.